pulumi/user-experience/team-working-agreement.md

 ### Iteration Planning

-- before the start of the meeting everyone should review the backlog and ready columns and move things up to the top that are high impact or that folks have interest in working on next iteration
+- Before the start of the meeting everyone should review the backlog and ready columns and move things up to the top that are high impact or that folks have interest in working on the next iteration

 #### General Structure

-- celebrate what was completed last milestone
+- Celebrate what was completed the last milestone
-- move anything started but unfinished to the next milestone
+- Move anything started but unfinished to the next milestone
-- quick review of quarter epics and progress
+- A quick review of quarter epics and progress
-- discuss anything not-started from the last iteration and decided whether to move it to the next milestone
+- Discuss anything not-started from the last iteration and decided whether to move it to the next milestone
-- remove milestone filter and together add what we want to accomplish this milestone
+- Remove milestone filter and together add what we want to accomplish this milestone

 ## Retro